-That’s the conclusion reached in a new study published today in the journal JAMA Cardiology.
+That’s the conclusion reached in a published today in the journal JAMA Cardiology.

 Researchers said they were surprised by how few young adults are prescribed statins after a lipid analysis showed their low-density lipoprotein (LDL) cholesterol was higher than 190 mg/dL, a condition known as dyslipidemia.